All the Countries Where You Can RV

 Japan

-A few years ago, someone who listens to our podcast sent us a Facebook message and told us that he and his wife are living and Japan and thinking about RV life.
-WHAT.
+A few years ago, someone who listens to our podcast sent us a Facebook message and told us that he and his wife are living in Japan and thinking about RV life.
+WHAT?!
 There are some parts of the world where you expect camping to be popular, and Japan was definitely not one of them!
+Turns out that similar to the US, many retirees take to the open roads to RV around the islands.

-Japan is a series of islands, but you can ferry your van to the four major islands: Honshu (where you’ll find Tokyo and most of the other Japanese cites you’ve heard of), Kyushu (hot springs!!!), Shikoku (the best for surfing) and Hokkaido (the northernmost island where you can’t RV in the winter).
+Japan is a series of islands, but you can ferry your van to the four major islands: Honshu (where you’ll find Tokyo and most of the other Japanese cites you’ve heard of.
+I recommend starting your adventure here.), Kyushu (hot springs!!!), Shikoku (the best for surfing) and Hokkaido (the northernmost island where you can’t RV in the winter).

 Mexico

-In light of recent press, most people probably aren’t considering a road trip to Mexico right now.
+Mexico gets a bad rap, with many travelers considering it too difficult to travel anywhere outside of resorts.
 But over the past few years, there’s been an insurgence of RVers crossing the border into Mexico—namely into Baja.

 The Baja Peninsula boasts a ton of coastline and awesome beaches.
 Baja offers boondocking spots and campgrounds (although good electricity is harder to find and many campers opt to rely on solar instead).
 But the biggest consideration will be water.
 Drinking the water in Mexico almost guarantees you’ll get sick, so you’ll need to find purified or bottled water for consumption.

 The pro of RVing in Mexico is that it’s right there for you to drive across the border, so no need to worry about renting an RV.
 Worried about safety?
-Here’s a great blog post by Crazy Family Adventure.
+Here’s a great blog post by Crazy Family Adventure sharing their experiences traveling in Mexico.

 Norway